A Healthier Future for All: The AAMC Strategic Plan

 Medical schools and teaching hospitals need individuals with the leadership, courage, and capabilities to address an array of complex issues.
 Through this action plan, the AAMC will help the people of academic medicine to be “leader ready” for any situation.
 The outcomes of this action plan will be professionals in academic medicine who can collaboratively navigate dynamic and uncertain environments to anticipate and solve complex leadership challenges for themselves, their teams, and their organizations.

-Health care access is a complex and chronic challenge in the United States.
+Health care access is a complex and chronic challenge.
 This action plan seeks to improve access to care for people in medically underserved and otherwise marginalized communities by capitalizing on the strengths of the academic medicine community: its integrated mission areas, commitment to evidence-based care, and community collaborations.
 We seek to identify and advance innovative, effective, and evidence-based strategies that enhance health care access and promote health care equity while supporting high-value care.

 The academic medicine community, policymakers, and others turn to the AAMC for information, data, and advice on countless issues.
 AAMC research and analyses inform policy and practice across the missions and institutions of academic medicine.
 The AAMC Research and Action Institute brings together leaders from the nation’s medical schools, teaching hospitals, and research institutions, along with other experts, to tackle complex health policy issues and develop straightforward solutions to improve health.